As the seasons come and go, our homes require a certain amount of upkeep to handle the weather changes.

-For many families, snow on the ground means that dog poop cleanup might take a backseat.
+For many families, snow on the ground means dog poop cleanup might take a backseat.
 Eventually, the spring thaw will reveal that mess, which requires more cleanup than usual.
-Once your grass is beginning to thaw, you can start mowing your lawn.
+Once your grass thaws, you can start mowing your lawn.
 However, don’t forget to pick up the dog poop you’ve left over the winter.

-Dog owners should either keep up with dog messes over the winter or prioritize cleanup during the spring thaw, so you don’t damage your yard.
+Dog owners should either keep up with dog messes over the winter or prioritize cleanup during the spring thaw so they don’t damage their yards.

 Prepare for shedding

 Two things come into play in terms of dog hair and seasonal home maintenance between winter and spring:

 Number one, your dog is probably inside more often in the winter.
 That doesn’t eliminate your dog’s grooming needs.